 Further to the north in Scotland, the name was derived from "an old burgess family of Aberdeenshire who derived their name from the lands of Dyce in the parish of the same name.
 The first of the name recorded appears to have been John de Diss who was admitted burgess of Aberdeen in 1467. "

-Important Dates for the Diss family
+Early History of the Diss family

 This web page shows only a small excerpt of our Diss research.
 Another 92 words (7 lines of text) covering the years 1663, 1473 and 1482 are included under the topic Early Diss History in all our PDF Extended History products and printed products wherever possible.